aleshevdenis/RubyDec/README.md

 obj = Obk.new(obj, pause: 500)
 obj.foo
 # Forced 500ms delay here
-obj.foo
+obj.bar
 ```

-There will be a forced delay of 500 milliseconds between `.foo` calls.
+There will be a forced delay of 500 milliseconds between `.foo` and `.bar` calls.

 Keep in mind that `Obk` is _not_ thread-safe.